 In other situations, the RH wants to distribute their audiobook on other platforms.
 With an RS or RS+ contract, they are locked into Exclusive Distribution with Audible for at least 90 days and up to 7 years.

 The only way a RH can break an RS/RS+ contract with the narrator before the distribution term ends is to pull the book.
-The RH cannot take that action without the narrator’s consent.
+Per the ACX blog article linked above, the RH cannot take that action without the narrator’s consent.
+The article explicitly states:

 If an RH approaches you and asks you to dissolve the contract, be aware that the decision rests completely with you.
 You have no obligation to terminate the contract.